OctopusDeploy/blog/blog/2018-02/security-checkup/index.md

 Octopus is built with security as a first-class concern - but [you still have some work to do to keep your Octopus safe and secure](https://octopus.com/docs/administration/security/hardening-octopus).
 This blog post has a few hints and tips.
 If you want to give your Octopus a full checkup, use our [in-depth guide to hardening Octopus](https://octopus.com/docs/administration/security/hardening-octopus).

-If you don't want to take care of your own Octopus, perhaps you should signing up for [Octopus Cloud](https://octopus.com/cloud) today?
+If you don't want to take care of your own Octopus, perhaps you should sign up for [Octopus Cloud](https://octopus.com/cloud) today?